AlexDenisov/clang/docs/ObjectiveCLiterals.rst

 raise an exception at runtime.
 When possible, the compiler will reject ``NULL`` character pointers used in boxed expressions.

-Boxed C Strucutres, pointers and NSObjects
+Boxed C Structures
 ------------------

 Boxed expressions support construction of NSValue objects.
-It said that some C structures, pointers and NSObjects can be used:
+It said that some C structures can be used:

 .. code-block:: objc